Clean cooking population without access (WHO, 2021)

 Click ‘Read more’ to explore the data from World Bank.

-Click ‘Read more’ to explore the relevant aspects of Nepal’s Nationally Determined Contributions and other current policies that are relevant to clean cooking.
+Click ‘Read more’ to explore the relevant aspects of Nepal’s Nationally Determined Contributions and other current policies that are relevant to clean cooking, including import duties.

 Nationally Determined Contributions